-- Suppression list should be maintained and incase of any form of migration from a specific company it should be taken along.
+- The suppression list should be maintained and in case of any form of migration from a specific company it should be taken along.

-- DKIM should be set up and verified for your Domains.
+- DKIM should be set up and verified for your Domain.

 - Set up a Custom Bounce Domain.

 It is very important to build a sender score with the Email provider.
 Without this, it is really difficult to optimize your email deliverability.